Soft Ones, The

 Another group developed into a militant and ambitious empire, eventually causing a break with their previous allies.
 A third group seems to have left this region of the galaxy in a great exodus some 3.2 million years ago.
 If Soft One history is to be believed the other xenos they had been in contact with vanished or destroyed themselves a long time ago, for unknown reasons.
 Terragen xenopaleontologists speculate that they might have encountered the Dawn Hunters, the Amalgamation or some similar advanced threat, or just undergone a collective singularity.
 Today only the stable planet- dwellers remain, and those in the vicinity have quietly accepted the presence of the terragens.

-Relations with Other Species Although young in relation to their provolvers the Muuh, the Soft Ones are ancient in relation to any Terragen clade, or indeed any other known xenosphont civilization.
-Their old age and inscrutability have lent them an air of wisdom among many of the younger species, and especially the Sophic League considers them to be highly spiritual.
+Relations with Other Species Although young in relation to their provolvers the Muuh, the Soft Ones are ancient in relation to any Terragen clade, or indeed any other known xenosphont civilization other than the Muuh.
+Their old age and inscrutability have lent them an air of wisdom among many of the younger species.
+The Sophic League considers them to be highly spiritual.
 Metasoft respects their autonomy but has little interest in the "slow ammonia bags", instead concentrating on shipping diplomats, scholars and tourists to their world.
-The Solar Dominion is actively trying to discover what they know about the Amalgamation, and have relocated a number of mobile research institutes to the Soft One worlds.
+The Solar Dominion is actively trying to discover what they know about the Amalgamation, and has relocated a number of mobile research institutes to the Soft One worlds.